 Raleigh Mennonite is actively engaged in our community through a number of ministries.
 If you would like to learn more or be a part of any of these, reach out to one of the contact people listed or use the Contact Us form and we’ll put you in touch.
-RMCers also volunteer in a host of other organizations, some of which receive support through our congregation.
+RMCers also volunteer in a host of other organizations, some of which are included on our engaging with our community page.

 Growing Together Preschool

 RMC supports Growing Together, a free preschool for children who would not otherwise have access to early childhood education.
-Be a part of the ministry by volunteering to read, sing, or play for a while.
-Requires attending Safe Church training and a background check.
+Be a part of the ministry by volunteering to read, sing, or play with the children.
+This requires attending Safe Church training and a background check.
 Contact Kathy Boos.

-RMC is part of ONE Wake, a broad-based community organizing collective being launched to work towards a more just Wake County.
-Contact Debbie Bledsoe, Karin Shank or Stan North Martin.
+RMC is part of ONE Wake, a broad-based community organizing collective launched in 2020 to work towards a more just Wake County.
+Contact Karin Shank, Stan North Martin or Craig Herb.

 Oak City Cares

 Join Sue and Marc the second Sunday of the month before church to serve a meal to our housing and food insecure neighbors through Oak City Cares.